Tausia01/Tausia01/README.md

 **👋 **Hello, I’m Tausia Tahsin Nuzum!****

-I’m a passionate 3rd-year Computer Science and Engineering student at Independent University, Bangladesh, currently delving into the intersections of technology, artificial intelligence, and real-world problem-solving.
+I’m a 3rd-year Computer Science and Engineering student at Independent University, Bangladesh, currently delving into the intersections of technology, artificial intelligence, and real-world problem-solving.

 **🌟 About Me**

 **Research Enthusiast:**
 Collaborating with the Center for Computational and Data Sciences (CCDS) on innovative mobile sensing projects, including zero-permission sensor research to infer mood data using IMUs and other smartphone sensors.

-**Android Developer:**
-Exploring sensor data collection and building apps for accelerometer and gyroscope data analysis.

 **AI and Robotics:**
 Developing an autonomous healthcare robot equipped with advanced navigation, real-time patient monitoring, and interactive communication features.